Choose the right nursing school: 8 factors to consider before picking a program

 The classroom structure of your program can have a big impact on your studies.
 Some students find they learn best in large lecture settings, while others prefer the individual attention of small classes or the self-pacing ability of online courses.

-With that in mind, it’s a good idea to look into the average number of students per class at the programs you’re considering.
+With that in mind, it’s a good idea to look into the average number of students per class in the programs you’re considering.
 You could even ask to observe a class while you’re visiting the school, which can give you a feel for what kind of classroom setting might suit you.

 What specialties are offered?

-Do you already know you’re interested in a particular specialty?
+Do you already know you’re interested in a particular nursing specialty?
 Depending on your goals, you might want to pick a program that offers extra classes and clinical time in areas such as acute care, cardiovascular, neonatal, pediatric, or surgical nursing.
 If you don’t know what your interests are, a program with a broad range of choices might be your best bet.

 Specialties are especially important for students who are earning advanced-level degrees.
 Many types of advanced practice nurses require specific degrees or a certain number of classes before they can be licensed.

 How much time is spent in clinical rotations?

 You’ll need to complete clinical rotations no matter what type of degree you earn.
-The time and type of these rotations can vary however, depending on your program.
+The time and type of these rotations can vary depending on your program.
 For example, some schools might offer evening clinical rotation hours for students who have day jobs while they’re attending school.
 Some important considerations for clinicals include: